elgentos/magento2-customer-specific-checkmo/README.md

 When enabled the `checkmo` payment method is filtered out from customers who are not allowed to checkout with `checkmo`.

 When the checkmo payment isn't enabled this module doesn't do anything.

+### Todo
+- Add more methods to be filtered perhaps through multi select.
+- Add configuration to allow certain methods to be filtered.